 Studies across a number of industries have revealed that the cost of keeping an existing customer is around 10% of the cost of acquiring a new one, so building strong, lasting relationships with customers is crucial.

-The main thing to understand is that customers understand better than ever what businesses should provide for them, and have the freedom of choice to separate themselves from any business that fails to deliver.
-With that in mind, the main ways you can build and keep loyalty are:
+The main thing to understand is that customers expect more today than ever before and therefore demand a higher level of service.
+With more control in the customer's hands, they have the freedom of choice to separate themselves from any business that fails to deliver.
+Building and keeping loyalty can be achieved by:

 Having an understanding of how to achieve these steps will mean that you can concentrate on retention and building relationships with customers that keep your business growing.